Donny and Marie at the O2 Arena

 The moment of many a 70s teenage girl’s dream: Donny takes to the stage in a glaring red shirt for an energetic and rocky account of Crazy Horses.
 He has every woman in the audience crying with heartbreak when he sings Puppy Love.
 Whilst he is entertaining, Donny is slightly arrogant – and why shouldn’t he be, with an arena full of women fawning over him? – but still, he gives himself one too many fist pumps throughout the night, instead of tending to his audience.
 Launching into a medley of Celebrate, Taio Cruz’s Dynamite and quite awkwardly Gangnam Style, something has gone awry.
 The medley is cringe-worthy at best.

 The night ends with the siblings’ most recent hit, Beautiful Life, which is slightly too “world peace”, but the audience lap it up, clearly satisfied with the nostalgia infused evening.
 The duo are enthusiastic and charming and the set eclectic, a glittering medley of rock, country, opera and theatre.

 Photos: Helen Parish

 Donny and Marie Osmond are touring the UK until February 2nd 2013.
-For further information and tickets visit Donny Osmond’s website here.
+For further information or to book visit Donny Osmond’s website here.

-Watch a video for The Good Life here:
+Watch the video for The Good Life here: